nodejs/modules/doc/plan-for-new-modules-implementation.md

   - Proposal: ["Dynamic Modules Proposal"](https://github.com/nodejs/dynamic-modules/)
   - We will need to reach consensus on appropriate behavior for [`export * from 'dynamic-module'`](https://github.com/nodejs/dynamic-modules/pull/11).
 If consensus cannot be reached, then this feature will be deferred to a later phase.
 The current behavior of throwing may also be reverted at a later time.

-* Define semantics for enabling ESM treatment of source code loaded via `--eval`, STDIN and extensionless files.
+* Define semantics for enabling ESM treatment of source code loaded via `--eval`, STDIN, and extensionless files.

 ## Phase 3